-This community group offers an intercultural forum that would promote South Asian traditional and contemporary arts and cultures.
+This community group in Newcastle offers an intercultural forum promoting South Asian traditional and contemporary arts and cultures.
 Over the years, the experience of PCS has managed to bring together diverse audiences which have helped to break down the conventional boundaries and cultural barriers.

-Asian Women's Centre offering information, advice and meeting spaces for different generations of Asian women.
+Asian Women's Centre in London offering information, advice and meeting spaces for different generations of Asian women.
 Their services include advice, youth groups, multi-lingual homecare, older women's groups and domestic abuse support.

-Sikh Temple offering education, community groups, classes and a place for worship in the North East.
+Sikh Temple offering education, community groups, classes and a place for worship in Newcastle.

 Working with Black, Asian and Minority Ethnic communities to identify their key issues around health and improve the health information available to them.
 HAREF then communicates their findings with local health services so that they then have a better understanding of what communities need.

 A friendly, safe meeting place offering practical assistance to all asylum seekers and refugees in Croydon.
 They offer refreshments, information, essentials, language classes and more.

 REWRITE London runs courses, editorial services, book reviews, a magazine and live events for women of colour writers in the UK.
 Online courses are available around the world.